Reflections on Community And Not-For-Profit Boards and Memberships (Power of Networking)

 epiphany of sorts for the tremendously positive influence that a single non-profit can

-Several years ago, I was asked to become involved with the Jane Addams Hull House
+Several years ago, I was asked to become involved with a social service agency, and,

 I did so on a lovely late spring day—and, was stunned!